AlexB-arch/A-Stranger-Among-Us/README.md

 ### Teacher Section
 All work related files are inside the [/work](Work) directory.
-ALl education related documentation is in the [/Education](Education)
+ALl education related documentation is in the [/Education](Education) Powerpoint is in repo

 The uml diagram is at `Work/uml.png` [uml-diagram](Work/uml.png)